li-darren/SFTP-Remote-Server-Explorer/README.md

 # FileTransfer

 A remote server file explorer that supports
-- Navigation of files
-- Drag and Drop To Local Explorer
+- Navigating, renaming, and deleting files
 - Opening and editing files (auto update to server)
+- Drag and Drop To and From Local Explorer

 Login Screen: